TaherA51/MirroringRobotTorso/README.md

 - Turning left and right
 - Stopping (fast and slow)

-It uses the Arduino Robot library to control motor functions[1].
+It uses the Arduino Robot library to control motor functions

 ### MirrorRobotArm_BetaV1.ino